 You and your FAFSA contributors will need to register for an FSA ID.
 The FSA ID is a unique, personal username and password that allows each of you to access the FAFSA as well as other applications associated with StudentAid.gov, and to provide consent and approval to submit the application.

-All contributors are able to register for an FSA ID right now, and we suggest you do so before the FAFSA is released on December 31 so that you are ready to go as soon as the application is available.
+All contributors are able to register for an FSA ID right now, and we suggest you do so as early as possible.
 It may take a few business days for your FSA IDs to be processed.
 You and your contributors will need to provide your Social Security Numbers and other verifiable information in the registration process, however, if a contributor does not have a Social Security Number, they are still eligible to create an FSA ID by providing alternative identifiable information.

 Register for an FSA ID